Medical School Letter of Intent and Update Letter: 4 High-Yield Tips

 A Sample update letter is provided below.
 Our Cracking Med School Admissions team can help you edits your medical school update letters and practice for mock interviews.

-KEY TIPS: Before you send in a medical school update letter, do your homework:
+KEY TIPS: Before you send in a letter of intent medical school, do your homework:

 - Some medical schools explicitly note that they do not want medical school update letters, medical school letters of interest, or additional materials.
 If that is the case, DO NOT send them any additional materials.
 These policies are pretty strict, and rather than viewing your letter as the exception, the committee might perceive it in a negative light.